BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 **SPECIAL RULES**

-**Dark of Night**
+* **Dark of Night**

+* **The Target**

-**The Target:** At the start of the game, secretly note down one of your opponent's Hero models; this is your Target for the game.
+At the start of the game, secretly note down one of your opponent's Hero models; this is your Target for the game.
 This may not be your opponent's General unless they only have one Hero.

+* **The Assassin**

-**The Assassin:** At the start of the game, secretly note down one of your Hero models; this is your Assassin.
+At the start of the game, secretly note down one of your Hero models; this is your Assassin.
 This may not be your General unless you only have one Hero.

 ![](../media/scenarios/matched_play_guide/assassination.jpg){ width=1000 height=679 }

 ---

 ## SCENARIO 12 - CONTEST OF CHAMPIONS

-*It is in the arena of combat that the champions of the light and heralds of the darkness must prove who is the mightier - their efforts serving to spur on their troops, break the spirit of their enemies and ultimately lead to victory.*

 **SCENARIO OUTLINE**